dwetterau/countdera/README.md

 We built Countdera on top of Firebase and used two node servers (written in coffeescript) to manage jobs and nodes in the cluster.

-We wrote all of this code for [HackTX 2014](https://www.hackerleague.org/hackathons/hacktx-2014/hacks/countdera) where we made it to the finals but didn't place.
+We wrote all of this code for [HackTX 2014](https://www.hackerleague.org/hackathons/hacktx-2014/hacks/countdera) in 24 hours where we made it to the finals but didn't place.

 ## Concept